The Durrell Library of Corfu has inherited stock of some titles published by the Durrell School of Corfu, and copies are available for purchase.

 This is a collection of lectures delivered at the Durrell School 2002-2005, by:

 John Brandon (Asia Foundation, Washington): “America and Asia”; Elemer Hankiss (Hungarian Academy of Sciences): “Symbols of Destruction”; Brewster Chamberlin (Durrell School): “Into the Volcano: European Culture in the Inter-Bellum Period 1919-1939”; Ersi Sotiropoulos (author of Zigzag Through the Bitter Orange Trees): “On Becoming a Writer”; Yiorgis Yatromanolakis (Athens University and novelist): “What Does it Mean to be a Greek Writer in the Modern World?”; Apostolos Doxiadis (film-writer and author of Uncle Petros and Goldbach’s Conjecture): “What’s in a Name?
 Fragments of a Writer’s Continuing Personal Odyssey Between Two Languages”; Lynne Alice (Deakin University, Melbourne, Australia): “The Planet Dreaming: Dead Lands, Destiny and Desire”; Mustapha Marouchi (Louisiana State University): “Thus is Dislocation Figured in the Placeless Place”; David Newman (Ben Gurion University, Israel): “The Lines That Continue to Separate Us: Borders in Our ‘Borderless’ World”; Richard Pine (Durrell School): “Lawrence Durrell at the Border(s)”; Gayatri Chakravorty Spivak (Columbia University): “Translating into English”.

-Copies are available, price 15 euros (cash only), to include post & packaging.
+Copies are available, price 15 euros, to include post & packaging.